Stained concrete floors are beautiful! But many DIY’ers, including myself, have wondered can wood stain be used on concrete?

 It will go on smoother and easier and be less likely to show any lines.

 The Field King Professional Backpack Sprayer rates 4.5 stars on Amazon with well over 500 reviews.
+Just click the link to see the current Amazon price.

 It comes with free shipping too and is an Amazon’s Choice product, so you know this is the best of the best.
 I wouldn’t apply concrete stain (and I have) with anything else!